Have a question? New to digital magazines? Interested in our content? See our frequently asked questions below to find

 Autovolt magazine is produced once every two months (bimonthly).
-However, our website is updated much more regularly, so if you’re after the latest electric and hybrid on-goings, you should take a look at our news page.
+Our website is updated much more regularly, so if you’re after the latest electric and hybrid on-goings, we recommend you take a look at our news page.

 How do I get Autovolt magazine?

 There are two ways to obtain Autovolt – print or digital.

-Third, if you’re simply after finding out more about Autovolt, you can view a few of our back issues on Issuu.
+Lastly, if you’re simply looking to find out more about Autovolt, you can view a few of our back issues digitally and for free on Issuu.

 What are the core features in each Autovolt magazine?

-Being a bi-monthly magazine, our world news section covers major stories from the last couple of months as well as bang up-to-date information.
-Robert Llewellyn and Jonny Smith are currently our regular columnists, who provides an often humorous view of the world.
+Being a bi-monthly magazine, our news section covers major stories from the previous couple of months, as well as bang up-to-date information released just before publication.
+Robert Llewellyn and Jonny Smith are currently our regular columnists, who provide an often humorous outlook on the world of electric vehicles.